braveclojure/bcjobs-blog/source/2021-09-20-a-better-clojure-job-board.html.md

 Ultimately, I wanted to rebuild the site because I value generosity.
 Engaging with others from a spirit of generosity just feels better to me.
 I wanted to invest the effort to make improvements and switch to a freemium model because I believe it will help everybody.
 That is rewarding to me.
-And if you create a free account: thank you, I'm glad you're here :)

 Still, switching to freemium feels a little risky: I may end up making less than before.
 You never know, right?
 But I want to try to contribute more to a